Pharmaceutical analysis- Titration and types ( Volhard's , Fajan and mohr's)

 ✯Titration✯

-★ solution of known concentration is known as titrant.
+★ A solution of known concentration is known as a titrant.

-★ Solution of unknown concentration is known as analyte or titrand.
+★ A solution of unknown concentration is known as an analyte or titrand.

-• ppt titration is a type of titration which involves the formation of pricipital during the titration techniques .
+• PPT titration is a type of titration that involves the formation of precipitate during the titration techniques.

-• In ppt titration titrant react with analyte and forms an insoluble substance called precipitate It continuous fill the last amount of analyte is consumed.
+• In ppt titration, the titrant react with analyte and forms an insoluble substance called precipitate It continuously fills until the last amount of analyte is consumed.

 It is used to determine chloride by using silver ions.

-• This method was 1st given by German chemist" Jawb Volhard's " in 1874.
+• This method was first given by German chemist Jawb Volhard in 1874.

-• In this method 1st analyte ( Cl ) is titrated with excess of AgNOз .
+• In this method the 1st analyte (Cl) is titrated with excess AgNO₃. .

-• It is a type of back titration, so two types titrant is used.
+• It is a type of back titration, so two types of titrant are used.

 Step -1